Drug Test Spurs Frank Talk Between Hypertension Patients And Doctors

 "I think there are a lot of times where you're questioning in your mind whether someone has taken their medicine or not," he says.
 "I think it would be good for the patient, too, for the doctor to know that they're not taking their medicine so that we may not go down the wrong pathway."

 Johnston, who is not affiliated with Aegis, says his only concern about using a drug test would be running the risk of setting up an adversarial relationship with a patient.
-But there's a way around that too, he says, by making them understand how vital it is to take the drug properly.
+But there's a way around that, too, he says, by making them understand how vital it is to take the drug properly.

-Sarah Avery, of Nashville, says she's fully aware of the consequences.
+Sarah Avery of Nashville says she's fully aware of the consequences.

 "My daddy died because he didn't take his medicine," she says.